 The Concrete Calculator estimates the volume and weight of concrete necessary to cover a given area.
-It also estimates the number of bags of concrete necessary based on standard 60 and 80– pound bags of concrete.
 Purchasing slightly more concrete than the estimated result can reduce the probability of having insufficient concrete.

 Slabs, Square Footings, or Walls

 |Volume:||176.57 cubic feet|

 |Using 60-lb bags||391.4 bags|